Asian Recipes/ Dinner/ Japanese/ Lunch/ Pasta & Noodles/ Recipes

 • Portion out the cooked ramen noodles into serving bowls.
 Ladle over with spicy miso ramen broth, until noodles are almost covered.

-• Top with ramen toppings of your choice (we love butter, corn, spring onion, beni shoga and nori sheets) and serve immediately.
+• Top with ramen toppings of your choice (we love eggs, butter, corn, spring onion, beni shoga and nori sheets) and serve immediately.

 Video